Which activities or events require special events permits?

 With an event permit for a park, will an area be cordoned off for our use only?

-No, an area will not be cordoned off for your use only.
-The event permit gives you and your group permission to use the park on your designated day only.
+No. The event permit gives you and your group permission to use the park on your designated day only.

 How many tables may we use for our event in Fort Tryon Park?